-Once you've outlined the heart and leaves, it’s time to make a ribbon.
-Cut a straight strip out of the white fondant.
-Place it on top of the heart and fix its position with a little water or edible glue.
-Tuck in the ribbon under the edges of the heart to create a 3D look.
+Roll out white fondant and cut a wide strip.
+Attach on top of the heart with a little water or edible glue.
+Tuck in the ribbon under the edges of the heart to create a 3D effect.

-Put half of the mixture in the piping bag and create drips all around the cake edge.
-Finish by pouring the rest of the glaze on top of the cake and evening it out.
-Put the cake back in the fridge to set for about an hour.
+Put half of the mixture in a piping bag and create drips all around the cake edge.
+Pour the rest of the glaze on top of the cake and smooth it out.
+Place the cake back in the fridge to set for about an hour.

-Once set, outline the drips in black gel using a paint brush, if you like.
+Once set, outline the drips in black gel using a paint brush.

 6. Bring It All Together

-Now's the fun part!
-Cluster your flowers at the bottom of the cake and tuck in some leaves as well.
+Once the flowers are set, cluster them at the bottom of the cake.
+Tuck in some leaves as well.

-Then, install the topper in the middle.
-And voila – the coolest Mother’s Day cake EVER is ready for prime time!
+Place the topper in the middle of your cake and — voilà! — the coolest Mother’s Day cake is ready for prime time.